Indianapolis 500: Technical regulations

 Technical specifications for the Indianapolis 500 are currently written by IndyCar.
 Rules are generally the same as every other IndyCar race.
 In the past, particularly during the era in which USAC sanctioned the Indy 500 (but CART sanctioned the other Indy car races), rules at Indy slightly differed at times.
 The result, for example, would be a particular chassis or engine configuration being legal at Indy, but not so at the CART-sanctioned events.
 This was rather commonplace in the 1980s and early 1990s, when "stock-block" engines (namely the V-6 Buick) were allotted an increased level of turbocharger boost by USAC at Indy, compared to the purpose-built V-8 quad-cam engines.
 While the "stock block" engines were technically legal in CART competition, they were not given the increased boost advantage, which effectively rendered them uncompetitive, and precluded their use by teams.
 The most famous manifestation of the USAC rules disparity was the Ilmor-built Mercedes-Benz 500I engine fielded by Roger Penske in 1994.

-Teams may enter up to two machines under a given car number—the "primary" car and a "backup" car.
+In the past, teams would enter up to two machines under a given car number—the "primary" car and a "backup" car.
 The backup car is identified by the letter "T".
 For example, the two cars for the #2 team would be numbered #2 and #2T.
 Both cars may be practiced during the month, but due to engine lease rules, they must share the same engine.
 It is not uncommon for teams to prefer their backup car, if it is deemed faster, or for other strategic reasons.
 Additionally, as the month wears on, a "T car" may be split off into a separate entry, and reassigned a new number, or be sold to another team.
+At present, teams may have backup cars but are not allowed to have engines installed in them and can only run them by withdrawing their primary car which typically only happens if the primary car is destroyed in a practice or qualifying crash.